EricMFischer/Management-Interface/README.md

-# Yeti Campus Stories Management Interface
+# Yeti Campus Stories - Management Interface

-CRUD application created with Ruby/Sinatra and AngularJS.
+Ths is a CRUD application created with Ruby/Sinatra and AngularJS

 ## Usage

-Run 'ruby app.rb' from the root directory.
+Run 'ruby app.rb' from the root directory

 ## Contributing